Montana Natural Streambed and Land Preservation Act: 310-Law

-Notices of proposed project must be submitted on the 310 Joint Application for proposed work on streams to the conservation district in which the activity will take place.
+Notices of proposed projects must be submitted on the 310 Joint Application for proposed work on streams to the conservation district in which the activity will take place.
 The conservation district may reject applications that are not complete.
+Please review the LCCD 310 application process summary (located before the application) and the joint permit application instructions carefully.

 Applications will be reviewed to determine if the project will be accomplished by reasonable means using the following criteria: